EPCCed/eidf-docs/docs/safe-haven-services/tre-container-user-guide/workflow-examples.md

 ### E3 - Step 4.
 Pull and run in the TRE

 The container can then be imported inside the TRE using the same commands as [Step 3](#e3-step-3-test-in-ces-test-environment).

+Note: When pulling containers into the TRE, instead of using the GitHub access token you used to push the container, it is **recommended** you use a GitHub access token with 'read:packages' scope only.
+Restricting where you use your read-write token can keep your GHCR secure.